Best Solar Proposal Software UK Installers Can Use

 - Advanced energy simulation: Simulates system performance using detailed environmental and technical data.

-- Detailed battery storage modelling: Models battery behavior, storage efficiency, and energy usage scenarios.
+- Detailed battery storage modeling: Models battery behavior, storage efficiency, and energy usage scenarios.
 This is useful for projects involving storage and EV integration

 - Strong engineering outputs: Provides technical reports and system calculations for in-depth analysis.